sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 Adding a Sender
 {% endanchor h2 %}

+*To add a sender*

 1. Click **Create New Sender**
-1. Fill out the entire "Add Sender Identity" form.
-This form is so extensive so that you are CAN-SPAM compliant.
+1. Fill out the entire **Add Sender Identity** form.

+   This form is to ensure that you are CAN-SPAM compliant.
 The footer of your emails includes the information you provide here.

    * **From Name** - This is user-friendly name that is displayed to the user when they receive their email.
    * **From Email Address** - This will display to the user as the email address who sent this email.